Shaik2003/robotspace/README.md

 The package is developed on ros-humble running on docker.
 They need to be downloaded and setup according to their respective documentations.

 *Copy the model files from* `/rs_diff/src/models` *and paste it into* `/install/rs_diff/share/rs_diff/models` *for the aruco markers to launch after colcon building the package*

+## Potential Improvements:

+* Control system could be furthere optimised.
+Radius of curvature could be reduced, increasing omega allowance.
+* The skeleton of the code is made so that multiple states can be passed as a queue to the bot.
+The rest can be filled to make a complete warehouse robot jumping from one dockstation to another.
+* Obstacle detection and avoidance can be implemented using a lidar.